• Skip to primary navigation

 Signature in red and green with chiles and limes.
 Healthyish Latin cuisine.

-A white ceramic bowl with Peruvian chicken and cilantro soup garnished with hard cooked egg and avocado.
+A white ceramic bowl with Peruvian cilantro chicken soup with copper spoon.

 Chicken soup with a twist... the flavors of Peru!
 Ají amarillo provides a bit of fruity heat, and cilantro shines in this healthy and warming soup.